flydelabs/flyde/examples/discord-tasks-manager/README.md

 4. `npm install`
 5. `npm start`
 6. Open "src/Main.flyde"
-7. Interact with your bot and see parts lighting up!
+7. Interact with your bot and see nodes lighting up!

 ## Next steps